 The Master of Science (MSc) in Hydraulic Engineering focuses on the ways in which we can protect ourselves against water while exploiting the opportunities it offers us.
 National and international students are able to do this track with certain requirements.
 The following subjects will clarify the procedure for students with different backgrounds.

-Within the track you will learn how to tackle complex problems within fluid mechanics and other basic disciplines, and how to apply the developed technologies in practice.
+Within the tracks you will learn how to tackle complex problems within fluid mechanics and other basic disciplines, and how to apply the developed technologies in practice.
 The emphasis here is on the use and development of computer models, laboratory experiments and field measurements.
 You will also learn how hydraulic constructions such as sluices, dams, barrages and storm surge barriers are designed.

 Additional information is available for students which are interested in the track Hydraulic Engineering but having another background than the BSc Civil Engineering from TU Delft or University Twente, i.e. for Graduates HBO Civil Engineering, for Dutch speaking students with an academic BSc diploma other than BSc Civil Engineering and for Foreign Students.